lukaszgardecki/website-1/README.md

 ![s2.png](https://i.postimg.cc/KjDQnckt/s2.png)

-The front-end of the application was created for learning purposes according to the YT tutorial ([link](https://www.youtube.com/watch?v=KL4--AJrJHQ)).
+The front-end of the application was created for learning purposes according to the YT [tutorial](https://www.youtube.com/watch?v=KL4--AJrJHQ).
 The appearance of the website was designed by Halid from the [Codehal](https://www.youtube.com/@codehal/about) YouTube channel.